Ematrix163/Dublin_Bus_Project/README.md

 readme.md
 ```

-*Backend*: The python code that returns journey time estimates, interacts with our database, allows us to create user logins, etc. Diagram below.
+*Backend*: code that returns journey estimates, interacts with database, creates logins, etc.

-*Config*: Service files that allow a number of processes to continue in the background (eg continually updating weather data, etc)
+*Config*: Service files for background processes (eg weather api).

-*Data Analytics*: All code and jupyter notebooks related to the model creation stage of our project, including data cleaning notebooks, model training, bus line extraction scripts etc.
+*Data Analytics*: Code and  notebooks related to the data cleaning and model creation stages

-*Frontend*:

-All JavaScript files used to create the user interface.
-Built using React JavaScript framework.
-Diagram below.
+*Frontend*: All code used to create  user interface.

 *Tests*: Unit test files

+*Twitter_aler*t: code to create React Twitter component for UI display

-*Weatherapi*: Python scripts that collect current weather and weather forecast data and write them to our database
+*Weatherapi*: Scripts to collect current weather and  forecast data and write them to database